Fees and funding

 Full details of fees can be found by visiting the University fees and funding website.

-The University offers a variety of scholarship programmes based on academic excellence, to give the brightest applicants from around the world the opportunity to pursue graduate study.
-Over 900 fully-funded scholarships are available for new master's and doctoral students in 2021 from the University, our colleges and supporters.
+The University offers a variety of scholarship programmes based on academic excellence, to give the brightest applicants from around the world the opportunity to pursue postgraduate study.

-The Nuffield Department of Population Health awards a small number of competitive scholarships each year to the brightest and most capable MSc students.
-This scholarship may fund the MSc fees and/or a stipend of not less than £13,000 for one year.
+Oxford Population Health awards a small number of competitive scholarships each year to attract the best students, irrespective of background or ability to pay.
+This scholarship may fund the MSc fees and/or a stipend for one year.
 Over 60 students from 29 countries have received departmental funding since 2014/15.

 MSc candidates are encouraged to apply for other independent funding sources for which they may be eligible.
-Those who are successful in achieving partial funding for their MSc studies may also apply for matched funding from the Nuffield Department of Population Health.
+Those who are successful in achieving partial funding for their MSc studies may also apply for matched funding from Oxford Population Health.
 Please contact the Graduate Studies Office for more details.

 Organisations that have funded current and/or past students on this MSc include: